pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

     - if the prior backup is in the result list and the verify-state of the backup is 'completed' then
         - if the file does not exist in the prior backup invalid file list, then the file is deemed valid and processing is skipped
         - if the file is in the invalid file list, then mark this backup invalid and add the file to this backup's invalid file list and skip processing this file
-4. The verify-state of a backup is 'completed' when all files sent to be verified have been processed
+4. The verify-state of a backup is 'completed' when all files sent to be verified have been processed.

 manifestFileIdx:
 - Index of the file within the manifest file list that is being processed.